 Florence El Luche

-An entrepreneur and woman-about-town with more than two decades of experience in the entertainment and beauty industries, Joy Young is the CEO of New Roots Extensions and the owner of a successful hookah rental company.
+An entrepreneur and woman-about-town with more than two decades of experience in entertainment and the beauty industry, Joy Young is the CEO of New Roots Extensions and the owner of a successful hookah rental company.
 She's also Trina's cousin and Trick Daddy's (almost) ex-wife.
-This season finds Joy getting serious about a new relationship -- and feeling the pressure to get serious about her divorce.
+This season, Joy explores the possibility of new love -- and quickly finds herself in the middle of drama and scandal.

 New Jersey native Neri Santiago is showing the world that she's so much more.
 A nonstop hustler, she's held down jobs since she was 14 years old.
 This season, Neri is her own boss at her South Florida juice bar that's emerged as a hip-hop hotspot.
 Neri is determined to have it all as she navigates the challenges of business ownership and tends to her high-profile family and friendships.

 Hip-hop legend Noreaga (a.k.a.
 N.O.R.E.) rose to stardom as half the rap duo Capone-N-Noreaga in the mid-90s before embarking on a successful solo career that included the platinum album "God's Favorite" and top 10 hit "Nothin'."
 Noreaga's success story took another turn when he teamed up with DJ EFN in 2009 to host the Sirius XM "Militainment Crazy Raw Radio" show, laying the groundwork for the pair's partnership on the "Drink Champs" podcast in March 2016.
 The show became a blockbuster hit and ground zero for conversation in the hip-hop culture, attracting A-list guests from across the industry.
 Two-and-a-half decades after the release of his first album, Noreaga is taking viewers along for the ride as he revisits his musical roots and collects his flowers for the first time.